-Personally I would recommend an organic, whole foods, plant based diet with a high percentage of raw salad greens and sprouts, plenty of fresh vegetable juices and/or green smoothies and lots of prebiotic (fibre containing) and probiotic (fermented/cultured) foods.
-The cooked part of the diet would contain root vegetables such as sweet potatoes, beetroot and carrots etc., along with greens such as broccoli, Brussels sprouts, cabbage and kale etc. These plus a few select ‘grains’ and seeds (quinoa, hemp, chia, buckwheat, amaranth) with the addition of some berries and other high antioxidant fruits (especially cherries, strawberries and blueberries) can form an excellent rheumatoid arthritis recovery diet.
+Personally I would recommend an organic (if possible) whole foods plant-based diet with a high percentage of raw salad greens and sprouts, some green smoothies and lots of prebiotic (fibre containing) and probiotic (fermented/cultured) foods.
+The cooked part of the diet would contain beans, root vegetables such as sweet potatoes, beetroot and carrots etc., along with greens such as broccoli, Brussels sprouts, cabbage and kale etc. These plus a few select ‘grains’ and seeds (quinoa, hemp, chia, buckwheat, amaranth) with the addition of some berries and other high antioxidant fruits (especially cherries, strawberries and blueberries) form an excellent rheumatoid arthritis recovery diet.

 - Eat only whole natural foods, foods that are recognisable and direct from source.
-For example whole sweet potatoes, carrots, onions, garlic, berries, nuts, seeds, pastured eggs, raw milk, raw cheese, pastured butter and wild caught fish etc.
+For example whole sweet potatoes, carrots, onions, garlic, berries, nuts, seeds etc.

 - Don’t eat any fast ‘foods’ including burgers, pizzas, microwavable ready meals etc. If your great grandparents wouldn’t have recognised it – don’t eat it.

-- Try to eat only organic, wild caught, pasture raised foods; fresh where possible.
+- Try to eat only organic, fresh, locally produced or seasonal foods where possible.

 - Aim for high nutrient density, and with vegetables and fruits; choose a rainbow of colours especially dark greens, blues and reds.
 These generally have the highest antioxidant content.